-- 3.3.3 Test condition C3, perfluorocarbon vapor detection. - 3.3.3.1 Procedure.
-The devices shall be placed in a vacuum/pressure chamber and the pressure reduced to 5 torr and maintained for 30 minutes minimum.
+- 2.3.4 Test condition C3, perfluorocarbon vapor detection. - 2.3.4.1 Procedure.
+The devices shall be placed in a vacuum/pressure chamber and the pressure reduced to 5 torr or less and maintained for 30 minutes minimum.
 A sufficient amount of type I detector fluid shall be admitted to the pressure chamber to cover the devices.
 The fluid shall be admitted after the 30 minute minimum vacuum period but before breaking the vacuum.
-The devices shall then be pressurized in accordance with table IV.
-The pressure shall be maintained for a period of 30 minutes minimum.
+The devices shall then be pressurized in accordance with Table III.
 Upon completion of the pressurization period, the pressure shall be released, the devices removed from the pressure chamber without being removed from a bath of detector fluid for more than 20 seconds and then retained in a bath of perfluorocarbon fluid.
 When the devices are removed from the fluid they shall be air dried for a minimum of 20 seconds and a maximum of 5 minutes prior to the test cycle.
 If the type I detector fluid has a boiling point of less than 80°C, the maximum drying time shall be 3 minutes.

-The devices shall then be tested with a perfluorocarbon vapor detector that is calibrated in accordance with 2.3h and 2.3i.
-"Purge" time shall be in accordance with table V. Test time shall be a minimum of 3.5 seconds (unless the device is rejected earlier) with the perfluorocarbon vapor detector purge and test chambers at a temperature of $125 \pm 5^{\circ}$ C, or 2.5 seconds minimum with the purge and test chambers at a temperature of $150 \pm 5^{\circ}$ C.
+The devices shall then be tested with a perfluorocarbon vapor detector that is calibrated in accordance with 2.3.1h and 2.3.1i.
+"Purge" time shall be in accordance with Table IV.
+Test time shall be a minimum of 3.5 seconds (unless the device is rejected earlier) with the perfluorocarbon vapor detector purge and test chambers at a temperature of $125 \pm 5^{\circ}$ C, or 2.5 seconds minimum with the purge and test chambers at a temperature of $150 \pm 5^{\circ}$ C.